 Severity Level 1: Injuries will require medical attention but hospitalization is not needed.
+Sevency Level 1. injunes will require medical alternion but nospitalization is not needed.
 Severity Level 2: Injuries will require hospitalization but are not considered life-threatening Severity Level 3: Injuries will require hospitalization and can become life threatening if not promptly treated.

-Victims are killed by the earthquake.
+Severity Level 4: Victims are killed by the earthquake.